MemGen: Weaving Generative Latent Memory for Self-Evolving Agents: Introduction

 Given these deficiencies, \textbf{latent memory} offers a compelling alternative, leveraging \textit{latent states} as a machine-native, high-density medium for memory.
 Existing approaches either use the \textbf{(i) key-value (KV) cache} to maintain dynamic memory set~\citep{gim2024promptcache,jin2024ragcache,memory3Hongkang_Yang_2024}, yet which is primarily confined to addressing long-context issues, or \textbf{(ii) latent token embeddings} to store agent experiences~\citep{wang2024memoryllm,wang2025mextendingmemoryllmscalable}, which still rely on invasive LLM parameter updates.
-More fundamentally, these methods diverge from human cognition in two critical dimensions: they lack the seamless interleaving of reasoning and memory, a process where thought and memory dynamically reshape one another, and remain largely retrieval-based, fetching memories by embedding similarity~\citep{wang2024memoryllm} rather than generatively reconstructing them into novel, coherent insights.
+LatentSeek~\citep{li2025seekdarkreasoningtesttime} and SoftCoT~\citep{xu2025softcotsoftchainofthoughtefficient,xu2025softcottesttimescalingsoft} similarly belong to this category, utilizing latent embeddings to steer agent generation.
+Nevertheless, all these methods diverge from human cognition in two critical dimensions: they lack the seamless interleaving of reasoning and memory, a process where thought and memory dynamically reshape one another, and remain largely retrieval-based, fetching memories by embedding similarity~\citep{wang2024memoryllm} rather than generatively reconstructing them into novel, coherent insights.
 This leads to our pivotal research question:

 \obsbox{\textit{How can we architect agent memory as a dynamic cognitive faculty, capable of fluid, reconstructive processes that interweave seamlessly with reasoning?}}

 To address this challenge, we introduce \ourmethod, a dynamic and generative memory framework designed to endow any LLM agent with a more human-esque cognitive faculty.
 At its core, \ourmethod continuously monitors an agent's cognitive state, enabling it to dynamically invoke a generative process that synthesizes a bespoke latent memory at any critical juncture during its reasoning process.
 Practically, \ourmethod comprises two synergistic components: a reinforcement learning (RL)-trained \textbf{$\clubsuit$ memory trigger}, which acts as a metacognitive monitor to discern the opportune moments for explicit memory invocation; and a \textbf{$\spadesuit$ memory weaver}, which takes the agent's current state as a stimulus to draw upon relevant implicit parametric memory (potentially augmented with externally retrieved information) and then reconstructs this synthesis into a succinct, machine-native \textit{latent memory}.
 With the reasoning core fixed, \ourmethod inherently mitigates catastrophic forgetting when exposed to new data, and, moving beyond the static and extractive paradigm of prior memory systems, equips agents with a fluid, generative faculty deeply integrated with reasoning cores.